 M. austinii (Peck) Kühner can be distinguished

-because of its white pileus, presence of a basal disc, clavate
+on account of of its white pileus, presence of a basal disc, clavate

 cheilocystidia and presence of pleurocystidia.
 M. mackinawensis